The Pearl of Africa

 The varied scenery further includes tropical forest, a semi-desert area in the northeast, the arid plains of the Karamoja, the lush, heavily populated Buganda, the rolling savannah of Acholi, Bunyoro, Tororo, and Ankole, tea plantations, and the fertile cotton area of Teso.

 With a multiplicity of green savannah lands, with green pastures, trees, grasses among others; A lot of activities take place within the savannah lands.

 FOODS AND DIET OF UGANDA

-People in Uganda accompany their meals with much soft fizzy pops which are widely drunk in Uganda for cold drinks, with lager beer the most popular alcoholic beverage.
+People in Uganda accompany their meals with many soft fizzy pops which are widely drunk in Uganda for cold drinks, with lager beer the most popular alcoholic beverage.
 Though many Ugandans grow coffee beans for a living, chai or tea is the favored hot drink, brewed very sweet and milky.

-Of recent, Uganda was rated best Chapatti eating and making country therefore the beautiful food for all ages can be made with meat, salads and many more giving you a classic taste.
-For Uganda’s food / culinary tours, you cannot miss out on food events like Agricultural Expos, the Rolex Festivals and wines among others.
+Of recent, Uganda was rated best Chapatti eating and making country, therefore, the beautiful food for all ages can be made with meat, salads and many more giving you a classic taste.
+For Uganda’s food / culinary tours, you cannot miss out on food events like Agricultural Expos, the Rolex Festivals, and wines among others.

 THE WEATHER AND CLIMATE OF UGANDA